smeekas/JS-coding-question/readme.md

    ```

 4. [Promise.all() polyfill](./Promise.all.ts)<br/>
-   Write function all which should works the same as Promise.all()
+   Write function all which should works the same as `Promise.all()`.
 5. [Promise.allSettled() polyfill](./Promise.allSettled.ts)<br/>
-   Write function allSettled which should works the same as Promise.allSettled()
+   Write function allSettled which should works the same as `Promise.allSettled()`.
 6. [Promise.race() polyfill](./Promise.race.ts)<br/>
-   Write function race which should works the same as Promise.race()
+   Write function race which should works the same as `Promise.race()`.
 7. [lodash once()](./Once.ts)<br/>
    [\_.once(func)](https://lodash.com/docs/4.17.15#once) is used to force a function to be called only once, later calls only returns the result of first call.
 8. [lodash Chunk()](./Chunk.ts)<br/>